I have more “FAKE CRYSTALS” updates for us today.

 - Look for the green hue.
 Greenish?
 Not the real thing.

-- Does it look like most REAL ajoite & papagoite specimens you’ve studied before?
+- Does it look like most other REAL ajoite and papagoite specimens you’ve studied before?

 - Is it a naturally included quartz point?